Manasveejain/My_first_prog/README.md

 # Hi
 # I'm Manasvee jain
 #I'm a first year undergraduate student
-#I have wrote this code to check whether a number is armstrong or not
+#I have written this code to check whether a number is armstrong or not